BlueBoxWare/LibGDXGradlePlugin/README.md

 build.dependsOn(myPackTask)
 ```

 Note that we added `myPackTask` to the dependencies of the `build` task so that myPackTask is automatically run when building the project.
-This is not necessary for GdxPlugin's builtin tasks (like `packTextures`):
+This is not necessary for the plugins builtin tasks (like `packTextures`):
 they are automatically added to the build.

 # DistanceField task
 The properties for the distance field task:

 * `inputFile`: The input file (type: File)
-* `outputFile`: The output file (type: File, default: inputFileWithoutExtension + "." + outputFormat)
+* `outputFile`: The output file (type: File, default: inputFileWithoutExtension + "-df." + outputFormat)
 * `color`: The color of the output image (type: String, default: "ffffff")
 * `downscale`: The downscale factor (type: int, default: 1)
 * `spread`: The edge scan distance (type: float, default: 1.0)